jsonzilla/UTL/docs/blog/map_macro_reflection.md

 ```cpp
 REFLECT_ENUM(Side, LEFT, RIGHT)
 ```
-and have that macro forward our stringified `__VA_ARG__` into arrays of names and values.
-While we're at it let's also create array of name-value pairs — this will make iteration convenient.
+and have that macro forward our stringified `__VA_ARGS__` into arrays of names and values.
+While we're at it let's also create array of name-value pairs — this will make iteration more convenient.

 Using template specialization as a mechanism for registering types we can do following:
 ```cpp